 1. Get real about time

 Although it can seem like a real hassle, it’s actually beneficial in the long run to spend a bit of time tracking your actual versus estimated time spent working.
-You’ll probably find out a lot about how you spend your time.
+You’ll probably find out a lot about how you spend your time by using a time management software.
 Once you’ve found distractions or inefficient processes, take the time to correct them.
 You’ll end up streamlining your work process and becoming more profitable.

 2. Don’t charge by the hour unless it makes sense